project-origin/documentation/architecture.md

 At the core of the platform is the blockchain.
 It is intended to be the single source of truth where end-users, third-parties, etc. can verify GGOs.
 In this prototype, it is currently implemented using Hyperledger Sawtooth, but a replacement is already under way.

 The blockchain is [detailed in this document ](blockchain-protocols.md).

+Furthermore, [a Python library](https://github.com/project-origin/ledger-sdk-python) has been developed to enable easy integration with blockchain.

 TODO describe Origin-Ledger-SDK.